 In 2011, the Illinois Chamber of Commerce compelled lawmakers to act on the business community’s biggest priorities by producing a “Jobs Agenda” and advocating for employers through: Demanding Change: The Chamber challenged the state’s most entrenched interests to fix Illinois’ broken workers’ compensation system.

-Offering Invaluable Member Resources: Through unique marketing, networking and educational opportunities, the Chamber provided members with the latest information on evolving energy, , environmental, transportation, health care, trade and tax policies.
+Offering Invaluable Member Resources: Through unique marketing, networking and educational opportunities, the Chamber provided members with the latest information on evolving energy, environmental, transportation, health care, trade and tax policies.

 Providing Peerless Legislative Expertise: The Chamber pressed for a better business climate in Illinois by initiating pro-jobs legislation and halting proposals harmful to Illinois employers.